 Assumptions for this analysis include: Log haul would occur during the dry season.
-No log haul on 2130 on weekends.
-No log haul on FDR 2130 from Clear Creek Campground to the junction of 2130250.
+No log haul on FDR 2130 on weekends.
+No log haul on FDR 2130 from Clear Creek Campground to the junction of FDR 2130250.
 No haul over the bridge crossing the ditch on FDR 2130.
-Haul routes would be the shortest distance off the Forest.
 All the timber sales from the above planning efforts would be completed in 10 years.
 All the other timber sales would protect the roads to standard.